rsaylor73/ecs_cluster/README.md

 Attach the ec2-role to the EC2 so the EC2 will have proper permissions to push to the ECR repository.

+Re-run terraform plan and apply once the image is pushed to ECR.

 ### Destroy Cluster

 Note: If you created an EC2 to create the ECR image under the same VPC as the cluster you must